52

 | UFC | Most weekends — PPV & Fight Nights |

-| Men's Tennis Major | Australian, French, Wimbledon, US Open — final week only |
+| ATP Major | Australian, French, Wimbledon, US Open — locks/scores from week 2 of the draw |

-| Women's Tennis Major | Australian, French, Wimbledon, US Open — final week only |
+| WTA Major | Australian, French, Wimbledon, US Open — locks/scores from week 2 of the draw |

 | Major Horse Racing | Triple Crown, Travers, Breeders' Cup, Pegasus |